YottaDB/YDBDoc/MessageRecovery/errors.rst

 NUMUNXEOR
 -------------------

-NUMUNXEOR, xxxx unexpected end of record in numeric subscript
+NUMUNXEOR, xxxxunexpected end of record in numeric subscript

 MUPIP Error: This indicates that LOAD aborted because it encountered an improperly formatted numeric subscript xxxx in its input stream.